MMJGGR/Phase_3_Project/readme.md

 y_pred_test = logreg.predict(X_test)

 y_pred_test
-Let us to see the no. of unique values in our predictions in our target before assessing the perfomance of our model. true_proportion = y_test.value_counts(normalize=True)[1]
+Let us to see the no. of unique values in our target again before assessing the perfomance of our model. true_proportion = y_test.value_counts(normalize=True)[1]